BAEKJungHo/BAEKJungHo.github.io/_wiki/cleancode/cleancode-cleancode.md

 ![](/resource/wiki/cleancode-cleancode/cleancode.jpeg)

 ___Clean code is simple and direct.
 Clean code read like well-written prose.
 Clean code can be read.
-It has unit and [acceptance tests](https://baekjungho.github.io/wiki/tdd/tdd-acceptance-test/).
+It has [unit](https://baekjungho.github.io/wiki/test/test-effective-unittest/) and [acceptance tests](https://baekjungho.github.io/wiki/tdd/tdd-acceptance-test/).
 It has meaningful names.
 It has minimal [Dependency](https://baekjungho.github.io/wiki/architecture/architecture-dependency/).
-Reduce duplication, high expressiveness, and early building of simple [Abstractions](https://baekjungho.github.io/wiki/architecture/architecture-abstraction/).
-That's what makes clean code for me.___
+Reduce duplication, high expressiveness, and early building of simple [Abstractions](https://baekjungho.github.io/wiki/architecture/architecture-abstraction/).___

 ___Test Drive the System Architecture - An optimal [system architectures](https://baekjungho.github.io/wiki/architecture/architecture-software/) consists of modularized domains of concern, each of which is implemented with [Plain Old Java Objects](https://baekjungho.github.io/wiki/spring/spring-pojo/), The different domains are integrated together with minimally invasive [Aspects](https://baekjungho.github.io/wiki/spring/spring-aop/) of Aspect-like tools.
 This architecture can be [test-driven](https://baekjungho.github.io/tag/#test), just like the code.___